 “‘The Revisers had a wonderful opportunity.
 They might have made a few changes and removed a few archaic expressions, and made the Authorized Version the most acceptable and beautiful and wonderful book of all time to come.
 But they wished ruthlessly to meddle.
 Some of them wanted to change doctrine.
 Some of them did not know good English literature when they saw it… there were enough modernists among these revisers to change the words of Scripture itself so as to throw doubt on the Scripture.’
 Herald and Presbyter (Presbyterian), July 16, 1924, p.
 10.” (p.
 150 [244])

-Wilkinson opposed the use of other versions for congregational or authoritative use, but seemed to allow for their use for reference in Bible study.
-He writes, “Let the many versions be used as reference books, or books for study, but let us have a uniform standard version.” (p.
-154 [251])
+Wilkinson opposed the use of other versions for congregational or authoritative use, but seemed to allow for their use for

-He accepted the traditional Hebrew and Greek texts as the “pure” Bible, denied direct inspiration for translations – yet believed accurate translations of those texts might be considered “truly the Word of God.”
+He accepted the traditional Hebrew and Greek texts as the “pure” Bible, denied direct inspiration for translations – yet believed

 “The original Scriptures were written by direct inspiration of God.
 This can hardly be said of any translation.” (p.
 157 [256])

 “Since the Reformation, the Received Text, both in Hebrew and in Greek, has spread abroad throughout the world.
-Wherever it is accurately translated, regardless of whatever the language may be, it is a truly the Word of God, as our own Authorized Bible.” (p.
+Wherever it is accurately translated, regardless of whatever the language may be, it is as truly the Word of God, as our own Authorized Bible.” (p.
 157 [257])

 Conclusion